 Cheryl Lowe is the author of the popular Latin programs Latina Christiana, Lingua Angelica, and the First Form Latin series, as well as The Greek Alphabet, Classical Phonics, First Start Reading, and English Grammar Recitation.
 She and her husband, Jim, have been married for forty years and have two sons, both of whom were National Merit Finalists.
 Cheryl discovered Latin when she homeschooled her sons and is the self-styled apostle of Latin, claiming that Latin has more educational value than any other subject you can teach your children.
 Cheryl graduated from the University of Louisville with a degree in chemistry and from Western KY University with an M.S in Biology.
 Cheryl has had wide teaching experience, in both content and venue, teaching everything from phonics, reading, math, Bible, and chemistry to Shakespeare and Latin, and teaching in public and private schools, as well as homeschooling.
 Cheryl and her son Brian founded Memoria Press in 1998 and in 2000, the highly successful Highlands Latin School, where all of the Memoria Press products are taught and field-tested.
 Currently, Cheryl is overseeing the development of the Memoria Press Classical Core Curriculum for home, Christian, and cottage schools.

-The editorial board of Today's Woman magazine has nominated Cheryl Lowe for "Most Admired Woman" in the education category.
+Cheryl Lowe has been voted the "Most Admired Woman" in the education category of Today's Woman magazine and will be featured in the upcoming June issue.
 Mrs. Lowe has made Memoria Press into one of the most recognized names in Christian education.
 And not only that, but as Headmistress of Highlands Latin School, she has led the school into a position of national prominence, outperforming well-established, nationally recognized schools in the Jefferson County School District, and becoming a model for schools across the country.

 Highlands Latin School, the home of the Classical Core Curriculum, scored in the top 1% of schools across the country for the 9th year in a row on the ITBS Standardized Test.
 Highlands students scored an average of 3.1 grades above their grade level.